smilingthax/msdelta-pa30-format/README.md

 * Blocks can have multiple inputs (after `:`, separated by `,`) and outputs (accessed later via `blockname[ ? ]`)
 * An opened `BitReader` (or is it a Buffer?) is "chained" through multiple `BitReadInt` via `[ 0 ]`, with the obtained int value in `[ 1 ]`...
 * `TToAscii` seems to be implemented as "subgraph" `wrap( CopyBuffer ):;`
-* Graphs seem to come only from hardcoded strings, thus the whole processing graph w/ dynamic setup stuff is probably not needed in a compatible implementation (?).
+* Graphs seem to come only from hardcoded strings, thus the whole processing graph w/ dynamic setup stuff is probably not needed in a compatible implementation (?; multi-threading?).
 Still, the string representations helps to get an understanding of the format.
 * Some interesting Blocks:  `PassIniReader`, `DebugWriteFile`
 * The third argument to `CheckBuffersIdentity` is probably an internal error code thrown when the buffers don't match...